-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have all the up-to-date knowledge and experience to guide you through the three main phases of the conveyancing journey.

 Contract and Vendor Statement

 When you buy a property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
-So, to help you be sure you’re buying the right property we recommend getting a building and pest inspection.
-This will provide a full picture of the property before committing to the purchase.
+So, to help you make the best possible property-buying decision, we recommend getting qualified inspectors to provide a building and pest inspection.
+This provides a full picture of the property before you commit to buying it.

 Settlement is where everything comes together.
-There is quite a lot of paperwork to file, a lot of money changing hands, and several people to be kept in the loop such as the real estate agent, the seller’s conveyancer and banks.
-One of our team members will be your representative to all these different people.
-They’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.
+There is quite a lot of paperwork to file, a lot of money changing hands, and several people to be kept in the loop, such as the real estate agent, the seller’s conveyancer and financial institutions.
+One of our team members will be your representative in every interaction with each one of these different people.
+We’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.

-To make it more convenient for you we use PEXA which allows settlement to happen electronically for all the parties involved and allows for fees to be paid automatically.
-All this work helps to get you a step closer to settling successfully and on time.
+To make it more convenient for you, we use PEXA, which allows settlement to happen electronically for all the parties involved, including transfer of funds owed to you and fees to be paid automatically and easily.
+It’s another way Conveyancing.com.au helps you achieve your successful property settlement smoothly – and on time.

-To summarise, conveyancing isn’t just something that happens in the background when you buy a property, it’s what makes buying your property possible!
-From a contract review, to searches, and reaching settlement – conveyancing is the essential behind-the-scenes work.
-Which is why you need the right people by your side to complete the purchase correctly and legally.
-Conveyancing.com.au is here to guide you through that vital work and answer any questions you may have.
+Conveyancing isn’t just something that happens in the background when you buy a property – it’s the critical legal process that makes buying a property possible!
+From a contract review, to searches, and reaching settlement – professional conveyancing looks after the essential behind-the-scenes work.
+To complete the process correctly and legally, you need the right people by your side – every step of the way.
+We will guide you through that vital work and answer any questions you may have.
 We’re here to help and make the process as easy as possible.